Fall Semester and COVID-19 Updates

 Areas of Study

-It's one of the consistently fastest growing degree tracks, and our program offers unique, world-renown opportunities for research and study.
-From injury studies to cancer research, Virginia Tech offers a myriad of options to students.Learn More
+It's consistently one of the fastest growing degree tracks, and our program offers unique, world-renowned opportunities for research as well as academic study.
+From biomechanics to translational cancer research, we offer a variety of pathways to students.